TGlenn13/Loop-Knight/README.md

 - [X] If the player loses all HP the game ends

 Phase 3
-- [ ] Once all enemies are dead the next wave begins after 5 seconds

-- [ ] Different monsters are made (ranged, melee)

-- [ ] Boss monsters are made
+- [X] Boss monsters are made

-- [ ] Different weapons are made that bosses drop

-- [ ] Health Potions drop from bosses

-- [ ] The waves max capacity scale larger exponenctially each wave

-- [ ] Game sprites are made

-- [ ] Random arena environment generation
+- [X] The monsters do not stop spawning in

+- [X] Added background for the environment

+- [X] Monsters now move towards the top of the screen

+- [X] Monsters will spawn back at the bottom if they reach the top of the screen

+- [X] Added game over screen